-From 01/112022 we're now letting you see all the information within your health record automatically.
+From 01/11/2022 we're now letting you see all the information within your health record automatically.
 If you are over 16 and have an online account, such as through the NHS App, NHS website, or another online primary care service, you will now be able to see all future notes and health records from your doctor (GP).
 Some people can already access this feature, this won't change for you.

 This means that you will be able to see notes from your appointments, as well as test results and any letters that are saved on your records.
 This only applies to records from your doctor (GP), not from hospitals or other specialists.
-You will only be able to see information from [insert date that your practice will make the change].
+You will only be able to see information from 7.8.23.
 For most people, access will be automatic, and you won't need to do anything.
+You can contact the practice to request retrospective access to your full medical records